theory/justatheory/content/post/postgres/extension-ecosystem-jobs.md

 ---
-title: Extension Metadata Jobs to be Done
+title: Extension Ecosystem Jobs to be Done
-slug: extension-metadata-jobs
+slug: extension-ecosystem-jobs
+aliases: [/2024/02/extension-metadata-jobs/]
 date: 2024-02-21T17:03:42Z
-lastMod: 2024-02-21T17:03:42Z
+lastMod: 2024-02-23T20:41:10Z
 description: |
   The challenges of the current Postgres extension ecosystem and the interest and energy put into exploring new solutions make clear that the